Neural Style Transfer — Deep Learning

 return (img — self.mean) / self.std

-contains a sequence (Conv2d, ReLU, MaxPool2d, Conv2d, ReLU…) aligned in the right order of depth.
+A Sequential the module contains an ordered list of child modules.
+For instance, vgg19.features contains a sequence (Conv2d, ReLU, MaxPool2d, Conv2d, ReLU…) aligned in the right order of depth.
 We need to add our content loss and style loss layers immediately after the convolution layer they are detecting.
-To do this we must create a new Sequential
+To do this we must create a new Sequential module that has content loss and style loss modules correctly inserted.

 Next, we select the input image.
 You can use a copy of the content image or white noise.